What does the Bible say about an unhappy marriage?

 This is not to say that God wants to force us to remain forever in an unhappy state.
-He doesn’t ask us to just grit our teeth and suffer through it.
-When God approaches marital problems, He does so from the perspective of how to fix them, not on how to dissolve the marriage.
-For example, He does talk about demonic impact in marriages (1 Corinthians 7:5).
+He doesn't ask us to just grit our teeth and suffer through it.
+When God approaches marital problems, He does so from the perspective of how to fix them, not how to dissolve the marriage.
+For example, the Lord speaks of demonic impact in marriages (1 Corinthians 7:5).
 He states that the couple should be active in the sexual relationship so that Satan cannot tempt them.
 He encourages husbands to treat their wives with understanding so that their prayers will not be hindered (1 Peter 3:7).
-From these accounts we can see that marriage is a spiritual battlefield.
-This means that it will take work to fight for the relationship, not to fight in the relationship.
+From these passages we can see that marriage is a spiritual battlefield.
+It takes work to fight for the relationship, not to fight in the relationship.

 In the end, we must remember that “the eyes of the Lord are over the righteous, and His ears are open to their prayers; but the face of the Lord is against them that do evil” (1 Peter 3:12).
 God knows the pain of an unhappy marriage, and He understands fleshly desires, but He has given His Word to us on this matter and He does ask for obedience.
 Obedience to God always brings joy (Romans 16:19).